pytaunay/total-pressure-cathodes-controlling-mechanisms/README.md

 #### Re-creating numerical results
 To re-create the numerical results, run the scripts that are located in the ./article folder.
-Scripts are provided by paper section.
+Scripts are organized by paper section.
-A docstring is provided at the top of each script (below the license) to provide more context.
+Each script has a docstring below the license to provide more context.
 The scripts may be run directly on a given machine or through the provided [Singularity](https://sylabs.io/) container.